aljawaid/PluginManager/README.md

 **Plugin Directory**
 - Show icon for Readme file if set
-- Show plugin structure (pending changes to the official Plugins Directory plugin submission structure)
+- NEW: Show plugin structure
   - Show if plugin has database changes
   - Show if plugin contains template overrides
   - Show if plugin uses hooks
   - Show when the plugin was last updated
-  - _Plugin structures will show gradually as the Plugins Directory is updated for all existing plugins_
+  - _Plugin structures will gradually show as the Plugins Directory is updated for all existing plugins_
 - Searchable user friendly filter for quickly finding available plugins

 **Plugin Problems**